a-kravets/Data-Engineering-101/Scripts/dim_calendar/README.md

 written_date VARCHAR(32) NOT NULL,
 ```

+Feel free to add additional columns or delete unnecessary.

 ## Who Needs an Empty Table?

 Well, our empty table is useless so far.
 Why don't we populate it with some useful stuff?